EcoComplex/SouthMetawebs/SuppMat.md

 ---
-title: Supplementary Materials Gradientes latitudinales en la estructura y estabilidad de redes tróficas marinas del Atlántico Sudoccidental
+title: Supplementary Materials Latitudinal gradients in the structure and stability of marine food webs in the Southwest Atlantic
 bibliography: SouthMarineFoodWebs.bib
 csl: "functional-ecology.csl"
 output: